cqernst/TTP-FS-20180728/README.md

 - [ ] testing
 - [ ] protection for backend routes
 - [ ] accessibility/visibility to screen readers
-- [ ] Do we anticipate users wanting to access this on mobile?
+- [ ] do we anticipate users wanting to access this on mobile?
 - [ ] mobile styling
 - [ ] mobile security
 - [ ] what do we do about latency (for example, on the subway?)
 - [ ] will this work over slow connections/ what will a user see without javascript enabled?
+- [ ] do we know where the majority userbase will be located? (e.g., a country where we need to provide Opera coverage?)